Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/stage-2-testnet/testnet-restaker-delegation/README.md

 - Stakers can only delegate to a single Operator at a time.
 - Delegation is an "all or nothing" operation.
 You must delegate all of your available Restaked balance to a single Operator.
 - Delegation is not possible for Native Restakers while their validators are in the activation (aka entry) queue.
 Native Restaked tokens must be fully Restaked and proven on-chain before they can be delegated.
+- If you have already delegated your stake to an operator in any quorum, all new stakes will be delegated to the same operator automatically.

 ## **Staker and Operator Roles Clarification**